AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

 ~~~
 #### Set time for focus timer
 1. Testcase: `focus set 10` <br>
-   Expected outcome: Show that count down timer has been set to 10 minutes.
+   Expected outcome: Message showing that count down timer has been set to 10 minutes.

 ~~~
 ________________________________________________________________________________________________________________